JochimM/Delfi-PQ_FDIR/README.md

 > sent message: startMarker + dataTotalSend + data + endMarker

-where ’dataTotalSend’ is the number of bytes to send to the PC, taking into account the encoded bytesand data represents the tempBuffer encoded ’real’ data.
-After sending the data, the watchdog is resetso that it again start counting from zero to check if a reset is required.
+where ’dataTotalSend’ is the number of bytes to be sent to the PC, taking into account the encoded bytes and data represents the tempBuffer encoded ’real’ data.
+After sending the data, the watchdog is reset: wdt_reset<sup>(13)</sup> so that it again start counting from zero to check if a reset is required.

+The last main function to be discussed is sendHouseKeep<sup>(14)</sup>, where again the dataToPc<sup>(11)</sup> and encodeHighBytes<sup>(12)</sup> functions are used to send two types of information:

+- Housekeeping data with the names: Frederic, Jochim, Bas and Alexander.
+- Housekeeping data with the pi calculation using getBorweinPi<sup>(17)</sup>.

+Finally, the function debugToPC<sup>(18)</sup> is used throughout the script, which sends a 0 on the location of the 'count byte' as described above.

 ### Python Block diagram